BENEFITS OF DIAGNOSIS

 The American Psychological Association (APA) recently updated their Diagnostic and Statistical Manual (DSM-V), which contains the diagnostic criteria used by Licensed Psychologists.
 Dyslexia is now listed and described under the category of "Specific Learning Disability with Impairment in Reading" which is diagnostic code 315.00.
 Some psychologists use this terminology, while others prefer to say dyslexia.
 Be sure to ask your evaluator about this prior to your evaluation.
 This article, written by psychologist Steve Dyksra further addresses dyslexia in the DSM-V, including the erroneous rumor that is was removed.

-We would like to give Katie Greving, President, DDIA credit for the majority of the content of this page.
+We would like to give Katie Greving, President, DDIA credit for the Benefits of Diagnoses and the Q & A portion of this page.